Ensono/amido.github.io/docs/getting_started_demo.md

 You will need a public cloud account with one of the following providers.

-you can find more information around the infrastructure bootstrapping and requirements [here](./infrastructure_code.md).
+More information around the infrastructure bootstrapping and requirements can be found [here](./infrastructure_code.md).

 #### Azure